-Requests for an examination must set forth the time, place, manner, conditions, and scope of the examination as well as the name of and the qualifications of the person conducting the examination with some specificity.
-If examinations under these rules are requested such written request should be made no later than 70 days before the pretrial date to allow time for objections, hearings on same, and an opportunity to reset the examination.
+Requests for an examination must set forth the time, place, manner, conditions and scope of the examination as well as the name of and the qualifications of the person conducting the examination with specificity.
+If examinations under these rules are requested such written request should be made no later than 70 days before the pretrial date to allow time for objections, hearings on same and an opportunity to reset the examination.
 Objections to "Examination of Persons" under Fla.
 R. Civ.
 P. 1.360(a)(1)(A) must be filed no later than 30 days from the written request assuming service of process has occurred at least 15 days prior to the request being served.
 The objections must state the specific reasons for the objections.
 A hearing must be immediately requested on any objection filed.
-Failure to set the objection for immediate hearing will be deemed an abandonment of the "Request" under the rules.
+Failure to set the objection for immediate hearing will be deemed an "Abandonment of the Request" under the rules.

 Examinations sought under Fla.
 R. Civ.
 P. 1.360(a)(1)(B) [non-physical condition] must be obtained with an order from this Court, or with a written agreement of all parties.
-Please make certain the time, place, manner, conditions, and scope of the examination as well as the name of and the qualifications of the person conducting the examination are set forth with some specificity.
+Please make certain the time, place, manner, conditions and scope of the examination as well as the name of and the qualifications of the person conducting the examination are set forth with specificity.
+See, Maddox v.
+Bullard, 141 So.3d 1264 (Fla.
+5th DCA July 11, 2014) [Order on psychological examination reversed because specifics were not set forth in the order including the "manner, conditions or scope of the examination thereby, in effect, giving the psychologist 'care blanche'"]

-&lt;sup>1These "Guidelines" are published to assist trial counsel with issues that routinely come before the Civil Courts involving expert examinations of injured parties and discovery of those expert opinions.
+1These "Guidelines" are published to assist trial counsel with issues that routinely come before the Civil Courts involving expert examinations of injured parties and discovery of those expert opinions.
 Counsels are not precluded from filing the appropriate motions and obtaining a hearing before the Court on a particular case should the facts of that case, in good faith, suggest that these standard provisions should not control.

 The date and time of the examination must be coordinated with opposing counsel.
-If the attorneys can not agree on a mutually convenient date for the examination to occur within 20 days of the request, the Court, upon written motion, will pick the date without consultation with counsels' calendars.
+If the attorneys cannot agree on a mutually convenient date for the examination to occur within 45 days of the request, the Court, upon written motion, will pick the date without consultation with counsels' calendars.